Family Provision Claims | By Lawyers

 • Item icon Costs disclosure before settlement

 See 101 Costs Answers for more information on costs disclosure generally.
-In litigation matters, the lawyer’s disclosure obligation extends to giving the client a reasonable estimate of the costs that will be payable if the matter is settled, including any costs of another party that are likely to ...
+In litigation matters, the lawyer’s disclosure obligation extends to giving the client a reasonable estimate of the costs that will be payable if the matter is settled.
+This estimate includes any costs of another party that ...

 This excerpt is a preview of the full publication.
 You can Subscribe Now and gain immediate access to the complete publication.